 Towing a trailer puts an extra load on your car.
-You should have your car serviced according to the Maintenance schedule (Severe Conditions) on page 135.
+You should have your car serviced according to the "Maintenance schedule under severe driving conditions" on page 139.

 This extra load is magnified when you are driving in hilly terrain.
 Watch the temperature gauge closely when climbing hills.
 If it gets near the hot area, turn off the air conditioning (if it is on).
 If this does not reduce the heat, it may be necessary to pull to the side of the road and wait for the engine to cool.
 If the automatic transmission shifts frequently between 3rd and 4th gears, put it in D3.
 This will help prevent the transmission from overheating.
 Help keep the brakes from overheating by shifting to a lower gear when going downhill.